Our Services

 Sitting all day at a desk can lead to tight hips, weak core muscles, and that familiar ache known as back pain after sitting all day.
 Fortunately, just a few simple stretches—no special equipment required—can help ease tension, improve posture, and keep you moving comfortably.

 Before you begin: if you ever feel sharp pain, numbness, or dizziness, stop immediately.
 For persistent or severe symptoms, please speak to a doctor.
-If you're experiencing recurring discomfort and want to understand whether your symptoms require professional attention, try this free Acute Low Back Pain symptom checker to help guide your next steps.
+If you're experiencing recurring discomfort and want to understand whether your symptoms require professional attention, check your symptoms with Ubie's free AI-powered tool to help guide your next steps.

 • Reduced spinal mobility